 Development and Structure

 The coccyx arises embryologically as the skeletal remnant of the caudal eminence that is present from weeks 4-8 of gestation.
 This eminence subsequently regresses, but the coccyx remains.
-Initially, the four coccygeal vertebrae are separate, but throughout life they normally fuse together to form one continuous bone.
+Initially, the four coccygeal vertebrae are separate, but throughout life they fuse together to form one continuous bone.

 There is considerable variation in structure between individuals.
 One common variant is failure of the first coccygeal vertebra (Co1) to fuse, remaining separate throughout adult life.
-In others individuals, there can be one more or one less coccygeal vertebra, giving the individual a coccyx with 5 or 3 vertebrae respectively.
+In some individuals, there can be one more or one less coccygeal vertebra, giving the individual a coccyx with 5 or 3 vertebrae respectively.

 The coccyx consists of an apex, base, anterior surface, posterior surface and two lateral surfaces.
 The base is located most superiorly, and contains a facet for articulation with the sacrum.
 The is apex situated inferiorly, at the terminus of the vertebral column.
 The lateral surfaces of the coccyx are marked by a small transverse process, which projects from Co1.